beeware/briefcase/docs/reference/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~

 The specific revision of a support package that should be used.
 By default,
-Briefcase will always use the most recently released support package; if you
+Briefcase will use the support package revision nominated by the application
-specify a support revision, the support package will be pinned to that version
+template.
+If you specify a support revision, that will override the revision
-for your app.
+nominated by the application template.

-If the support package is a URL, a query argument of
+If you specify an explicit support package (either as a URL or a file path),
-``revision=<support_revision>`` will be added to the support package URL when
-it is downloaded.

-If the support package is a file path, this argument is ignored.
+this argument is ignored.

 ``supported``
 ~~~~~~~~~~~~~